Leonkoithara/cherno/README.md

 make
 ```

+## opengl.org
+This is a document I have written that captures the stuff the instructor is teaching me.
+Some of
+it has also come from reading the documentation at: [http://docs.gl][docs.gl]
+This can be viewed with any normal text editor but for maximum effect use the emacs org mode.

 ## Developing tips
 I will probably not merge any major changes in code.
 One advise I'll give you is, while developing
 sometimes you might have to make clean since the non-modified objs might be out of date and